maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 ## Dealing with units in Maxima functions, e.g. question variables and PRTs  ##

-STACK uses an intert function to represent dimensional numerical quantities.
+STACK uses an inert function to represent dimensional numerical quantities.

     stackunits(num, units)

 In particular, if we just represented scientific units as a product there would be no way to distinguish between `stackunits(0, m)` and `stackunits(0, s)`.
 As a product both would evaluate to `0`, which would appear dimensionless.
-A teacher is still likley to want to make comments on units when the numerical part is zero.
+A teacher is still likely to want to make comments on units when the numerical part is zero.

 The function `stack_unit_si_declare(true)` declares variables as units.
 (Note the argument to this function is not used.)
 For example, this changes the TeX output of `m` to Roman \(\mathrm{m}\) and not the normal \(m\).
 (That units are displayed in Roman is lost to most students!).
 Note that the symbols are *only* declared to be units by using `stack_unit_si_declare(true)` first somewhere else in the question, or feedback variables.